Find answers to the most frequently asked questions.

 Yes.
 We recognize that it often takes several attempts to quit tobacco for good, and that participants may start using tobacco again during the program.
 Participants are able to repeat the program a second time if necessary.

-What are the hours for the Support Line?
+What are the hours for the Help Line?

-You can call the toll-free Support Line anytime you need additional information or support.
-The line is staffed by expert Quit Coaches from 5 a.m. – 12 a.m.
+You can call the toll-free Help Line anytime you need additional information or support.
+The line is staffed by expert coaches Monday through Saturday:

 How long does the program last?

 The calls we make to you are typically completed within two to six months, depending on how quickly you move through the process of quitting.
-However, the Quit Coaches will help you establish your new tobacco-free lifestyle and provide you with ongoing support for up to 12 months after you enroll.
+However, the coaches will help you establish your new tobacco-free lifestyle and provide you with ongoing support for as long as you like.

-What if I miss my phone call from the Quit Coach?
+What if I miss my phone call from the Coach?

 Please call us back at a convenient time for you.
-Studies have shown that the more calls you complete with a Quit Coach, the more success you will have in quitting tobacco.
-Call 1-866-QUIT-4-LIFE (866-784-844).
+Studies have shown that the more calls you complete with a coach, the more success you will have in quitting tobacco.
+Call 877.362.9969, option 4.

 Do I have to attend classes?

 No. All of your counseling sessions take place over the telephone.
 This means you don’t have to try to find time for classes or trips to someone’s office.
-And, you can talk to a Quit Coach any day of the week – even Saturday or Sunday.
+And, you can talk to a coach most days of the week – even Saturday.

 How does the Condition Management program work?

-- If you have been diagnosed with a certain medical condition—such as diabetes, asthma, congestive heart failure, chronic obstructive pulmonary disease or coronary artery disease—you will be invited to participate in the LiveWell Condition Management program.
+- If you have been diagnosed with a certain medical condition—diabetes, asthma, congestive heart failure, chronic obstructive pulmonary disease or coronary artery disease—you maybe invited to participate in the Condition Management program.

-- If you are interested in enrolling call the number in the invitation letter.
-You will be evaluated by a personal nurse advocate over the phone.
-The nurse will perform this initial assessment to determine how you are currently caring for yourself and your condition, your readiness to change your health and lifestyle behaviors, other medical concerns, medications and general health status.
+- If you qualify, you will receive a call inviting you to participate in this program.
+You will be evaluated by the an MCC nurse over the phone.
+The MCC nurse will perform this initial assessment to determine how you are currently caring for yourself and your condition, your readiness to change your health and lifestyle behaviors, other medical concerns, medications and general health status.

-- A personal nurse advocate will then work with you to develop a personal plan.
+- If you are accepted into the program, the MCC nurse will then work with you to develop a personal plan.
 That plan identifies critical behaviors and lifestyle changes to help you better control your medical condition and improve your health.

-- You will receive ongoing telephone counseling and educational materials to support behavior changes and increase your understanding of your condition.
-Your progress with your personal plan is periodically reevaluated and revised by your personal nurse advocate.
+- You will receive ongoing telephone or in-person coaching to support behavior changes and increase your understanding of your condition.
+Your MCC nurse can also go to your healthcare provider visits with you.
+Your progress with your personal plan is periodically reevaluated and revised by your MCC nurse.

 Do I have to participate in the program if I don’t want to?

-What chronic conditions does the LiveWell Condition Management program cover?
+What chronic conditions does the Condition Management program cover?

-The LiveWell Condition Management program manages asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), congestive heart failure and diabetes.
+The Condition Management program can help you manage asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), congestive heart failure and diabetes.

-How can the LiveWell Condition Management program benefit me if I’m already working with my doctor?
+How can the condition Management program benefit me if I’m already working with my healthcare provider?

 Managing a chronic condition requires ongoing education and support.
-If your doctor has diagnosed you with a chronic condition, your personal nurse advocate can answer your questions, educate you about self-care techniques and help you make lifestyle changes for maximum health and quality of life.
-The counseling support provided by your personal nurse advocate is meant to supplement, but does not replace, your doctor’s advice.
+If your healthcare provider has diagnosed you with a chronic condition, your MCC nurse can answer your questions, educate you about self-care techniques and help you make lifestyle changes for maximum health and quality of life.
+The support provided by your MCC nurse is meant to supplement, but does not replace, your provider’s advice.

-What are some reasonable outcomes I can expect from participating in the LiveWell Condition Management program?
+What are some reasonable outcomes I can expect from participating in the Condition Management program?

-LiveWell Condition Management program participants understand their conditions better, increase their ability to follow their physician-directed treatment plans, and reduce the amount of unnecessary care they receive.
-They also take a more active role in their health care, become better at using self-care techniques and improve their overall health.
+Condition Management program participants understand their conditions better, increase their ability to follow their healthcare provider’s directed treatment plans, and reduce the amount of unnecessary care they receive.
+They also take a more active role in their health care, become better at using self-care techniques and improve their quality of life.

 How do I participate?

-You will receive a letter and follow-up phone call from LiveWell inviting you to participate.
+If you meet requirements, you will receive a phone call inviting you to participate.
 The invitation is based on your medical claims and your Personal Health Assessment.

 Who is eligible for the program?

-Programs are available for employees and their covered spouse enrolled in the health plans who have been diagnosed with one of the listed chronic conditions.
+The program is available for employees and their covered spouses age 18 and over who have been diagnosed with one of the listed chronic conditions.
 Dependent children are not eligible.

-How long does the LiveWell Condition Management program last?
+How long does the Condition Management program last?

 This will vary person to person.
 Our goal is make sure you understand your condition, treatment plan, options and how to avoid complications.
 Your understanding and how your condition is presently managed will determine the length of time you will be in the program.

-If I participate in the LiveWell Condition Management program is there any incentive?
+If I participate in the Condition Management program is there any incentive?

-If eligible for a Health Reimbursement Arrangement (HRA) the Sound Health & Wellness Trust will deposit $30 per month into your HRA for up to $270 per calendar year, which can be used for a variety of health care expenses.
-In addition, eligible participants who are enrolled in Condition Management nurse telephone coaching and actively engaged in the program, can earn $300 in January 1, 2020 HRA funding.
+If eligible for a Health Reimbursement Arrangement (HRA), the Sound Health & Wellness Trust will deposit $30 per month into your HRA for up to $270 per calendar year.
+In addition, eligible participants who are enrolled in Condition Management and actively engaged in the program, can earn $300 in annual HRA funding.

 Is there a maximum period of time that I can receive the incentive?